njordulv/shopify-theme/README.md

 Navigation menu powered by Shopify’s link_list.
 Dynamic cart icon with item count.

+### Flexible Sections

+- Hero – highlight your main promotion or campaign.
+- Highlights – display up to three key features or offers.
+- Featured Products – showcase selected products on the homepage.
+- Collections Grid – present product categories in a clean grid layout.
+- Testimonials – add customer reviews or demo feedback to build trust.
+- Blog Integration – display recent articles or guides to boost content marketing.

 ### Theme Settings

 - Upload and manage a favicon.